Joseph Needham: Career

 Under the Royal Society's direction, Needham was the director of the Sino-British Science Co-operation Office in Chongqing from 1942 to 1946.
 During this time he made several long journeys through war-torn China and many smaller ones, visiting scientific and educational establishments and obtaining for them much needed supplies.
 His longest trip in late 1943 ended in far west in Gansu at the caves in Dunhuang at the end of the Great Wall where the earliest dated printed book - a copy of the Diamond Sutra - was found.
 The other long trip reached Fuzhou on the east coast, returning across the Xiang River just two days before the Japanese blew up the bridge at Hengyang and cut off that part of China.
 In 1944 he visited Yunnan in an attempt to reach the Burmese border.
 Everywhere he went he purchased and was given old historical and scientific books which he shipped back to Britain through diplomatic channels.
 They were to form the foundation of his later research.
-He got to know Zhou Enlai (周恩来, first Premier of the People's Republic of China) and met numerous Chinese scholars, including the painter Wu Zuoren (吴作人), and the meteorologist Zhu Kezhen (竺可桢), who later sent crates of books to him in Cambridge, including 2,000 volumes of the Gujin Tushu Jicheng encyclopaedia, a comprehensive record of China's past.
+He got to know Zhou Enlai, first Premier of the People's Republic of China, and met numerous Chinese scholars, including the painter Wu Zuoren, and the meteorologist Zhu Kezhen, who later sent crates of books to him in Cambridge, including 2,000 volumes of the Gujin Tushu Jicheng encyclopaedia, a comprehensive record of China's past.

 On his return to Europe, he was asked by Julian Huxley to become the first head of the Natural Sciences Section of UNESCO in Paris, France.
 In fact it was Needham who insisted that science should be included in the organisation's mandate at an earlier planning meeting.

 After two years in which the suspicions of the Americans over scientific co-operation with communists intensified, Needham resigned in 1948 and returned to Gonville and Caius College, where he resumed his fellowship and his rooms, which were soon filled with his books.

 He devoted his energy to the history of Chinese science until his retirement in 1990, even though he continued to teach some biochemistry until 1993.
 Needham's reputation recovered from the Korean affair (see below) such that by 1959 he was elected as president of the fellows of Caius College and in 1965 he became Master (head) of the college, a post which he held until he was 76.